CSISdefense/Services/analysis/Model_Ceiling_Breach.md

 ##                 1.248722
 ```

 No high correlation is observed among all of the 4 predictors (average salary, invoiced rate, PBSC and Contract Office Obligations for PSC) so far based on the vif score.
-When all measures for sevice complexity and office capacity are combined, per dependent variable:
+When all measures for sevice complexity and office capacity are combined:

-1. Ceiling Breaches: All variables remain the same within each subgroup (Services Complexity and Office Capacity).
+Ceiling Breaches: All variables remain the same within each subgroup (Services Complexity and Office Capacity).
 Except for Contract office obligations for PSC, the results of other varibles matched with the expectation for ceiling breaches so far.

-2. Terminations: Except for Contract office obligations for PSC, the rest of variables didn't show significant relationships with Termination.
-The only significant relationship between Contract office obligations for PSC and Temrination didn't match the expectation.

-3. Exercised Options: Except for PBSC, all other three variables are associated with exercised options as expected.
+For the model specified in terms of size of ceiling breach, again, all variables remain the same within each subgroup.
+All variable results match with expectation for ceiling breaches so far.

 ## Office-Vendor Relationship

 ### 03A: Pair History
 Expactation: The number of past years of the relationship between the contracting office or the contractors with a single transaction in a given fiscal year enough to qualify, namely, pair history increases (decreases), the likelihood of cost ceiling breaches and terminations decreases (increases) and the exercised options increase (decrease) for that partnership.
+Similarly, as the length of the pair history increases (decreases). the size of cost ceiling breaches is expected to decrease (increase).

 ```r